danhnam11/realFluidFoam-6/README.md

 ## Authors
 This package was developed at Clean Combustion & Energy Research Lab., Dept. of Mech.
 Engineering, Ulsan National Institute of Science and Technology (UNIST), Korea (Prof. C.S.
 Yoo: https://csyoo.unist.ac.kr/).
 If you publish results that are obtained using this package, please cite our papers as follows:
-- D. N. Nguyen, C. S. Yoo, An OpenFOAM-based low Mach number solver for simulations of turbulent flows at transcritical and supercritical conditions, Comput.
+- D. N. Nguyen, C. S. Yoo, An OpenFOAM-based solver for modeling low Mach number turbulent flows at high pressure with real-fluid effects, Comput.
 Phys.
 Commun.
 (2024)(submitted).
 - D. N. Nguyen, K. S. Jung, J. W. Shim, C. S. Yoo, Real-fluid thermophysicalModels library: An OpenFOAM-based library for reacting flow simulations at high pressure, Comput.
 Phys.
 Commun.
 273 (2022) 108264.

 Contact: